wp-plugins/simplest-gallery/readme.txt

 == Changelog ==

+* 2.1 2013-07-21	Added folders to the distribution (language support and more stuff)
 * 2.0 2013-07-21	Replaced included fancybox library to FancyBox 2.1.5 by Janis Skarnelis - http://fancyapps.com/fancybox/ in order to fix IE10 compatibility issues for default gallery style
 * 1.3 2013-04-29	Added API support for external modules: More gallery formats can now be easily added with custom made plugins.
    			Added support for gallery_type custom field for using different gallery types on different posts/pages